 Avoid Blowing Your Paycheck on Splurges

 We all splurge from time to time.
-Splurges are fun and sometimes neccessary.
+Splurges are fun and sometimes necessary.
 There’s nothing wrong with doing it until it gets out of control.

 I remember back when I was living paycheck to paycheck and one of my most damaging habits was getting too excited when I got paid and feeling the need to blow money almost instantly.